ghoomfrog/kid/README.md

 The next time the program runs, `todos` will be automatically in whatever state it was on before the program ended.

+As you can see, `=` can be used besides `:` when setting items of a blob.

 Deleting a blob from disk is done by setting it to null.

 ```kid
 todos: ...
 ```

-Both `:` and `=` can be used on already defined blobs.
+Using `=` on blobs deletes them and overrides them with regular variables.

-Blobs have length limits because of filename limitations in common filesystems.
+Blob names have length limits because of filename limitations in common filesystems.

 ## Miscellaneous Operators